Summary: The Philosophy of No

 2.

-This is not a dualism, for empiricism and rationalism are not opposed but complement each other.
+This is not a dualism: empiricism and rationalism are not opposed but complementary.

-Applied rationalism draws lessons from reality and translates them into a programme for realisation.
-This is why Bachelard defines the scientific rationalism he advocates as the epistemological current according to which application is not a defeat or a compromise.
+Applied rationalism draws lessons from reality and translates them into a programme for enactment.
+This is why Bachelard defines the scientific rationalism he advocates as the epistemological tendency according to which application is not a defeat or a compromise.
 It seeks to apply itself.
 If it applies itself poorly, it modifies itself.
-Thus, it does not deny its principles—it dialecticises them
+Thus, it does not deny its principles — it dialecticises them

 3.

-As a result, this type of rationalism is distinguished from others by its open character:
+As a result, this rationalism is distinguished from all others by its open character:

 It is the only philosophy that applies itself by determining a surpassing of its principles.
 In short, it is the only open philosophy.
 All other philosophies posit their principles as intangible, their first truths as total and complete.
 All other philosophies take pride in their closure 4.

-The true philosophy of knowledge is therefore an open philosophy—one that seeks in reality what contradicts previous knowledge.
-In contrast, philosophers generally tend to regard contradictions to their theories as mere details or as signs of the irrationality of the given, and they do not revise their theses in any way.
+The true philosophy of knowledge is therefore an open philosophy — one that actively seeks out in reality what contradicts previous knowledge.
+In contrast, philosophers generally tend to regard contradictions to their theories as mere details or as signs of the irrationality of the given — and revise their theses not at all.

 5.

 The Philosophy of No is the privileged epistemological doctrine that allows us to think through and accompany scientific progress.
-Progress occurs when experiments are organised with the aim of contradicting or invalidating previous experiments, thereby calling into question theories accepted up to that point.
+Progress occurs when experiments are organised with the aim of contradicting or invalidating previous ones, thereby calling into question theories hitherto accepted.

-An experiment that merely confirms previous experiments and theories may be useful, but it is not through such confirmation that the march of science can achieve a qualitative leap forward.
+An experiment that merely confirms previous results and theories may be useful, but it is not through such confirmation that science can achieve a qualitative leap forward.

-The task, therefore, is to organise experiments aimed at disproving or criticising the theories accepted up to that point; it is this approach that drives scientific progress.
+The task, therefore, is to organise experiments aimed at disproving or challenging hitherto accepted theories — for it is this approach that drives scientific progress.
 The Philosophy of No is not, contrary to what its name might suggest, a closed philosophy:

 This "no" is never final for a mind that knows how to dialecticise its principles 6.